-- 1. Fall Semester Clinical Grades (20 points possible) - 2.
-Fall Semester Didactic Grades (20 points possible) - 3.
+- 1. Fall Semester Clinical Grades in CARTI program (20 points possible) - 2.
+Fall Semester Didactic Grades in CARTI program (20 points possible) - 3.
 Attendance (10 points possible) - 4.
-Financial Need (based on information obtained on the application form and written justification) - 5.
-Willingness to be employed by CARTI (if offered a position) (5 points possible) - 6.
+Willingness to be employed by CARTI if offered a position (5 points possible) - 5.
+Personal leadership qualities (25 points possible) - 6.
 Essay (500 words or less) written by student that describes any special circumstances or characteristics that makes the student uniquely qualified to receive the scholarship.
-Applicant may also include any information that provides justification of financial need (20 points possible).
+Be sure to include any information that provides justification of financial need.
+(20 points possible) - An overall combined score of 90% is required for consideration.